 MO: 314-241-0422 IL: 618-394-1144 or Email Us

 DOWNTOWN For the past 25 years many individuals, businesses, civic leaders and betterment organizations have been working diligently to improve the quality of life in the City of St. Louis.
-This includes the investment of millions of dollars into the renovation and transformation of old factories and hotels into luxury lofts, condos and businesses.
-The construction of new multifamily, mixed-used complexes, and a proposal to transform the long neglected industrial area south of the Gateway Arch, between the river and S. Broadway, into a high-end residential and commercial mixed-use complex.
+This includes the investment of millions of dollars into the renovation and transformation of old factories and hotels, transforming them into luxury lofts, condos and businesses.
+This included the construction of new multifamily, mixed-used complexes, and a proposal to transform the long-neglected industrial area south of the Gateway Arch, between the river and S. Broadway, into a high-end residential and commercial mixed-use complex.

-The addition of the National Blues Museum on Washington Avenue, movie theater and additional restaurants and nightclubs, give locals and tourists even more reason to venture Downtown.
+The addition of the National Blues Museum on Washington Avenue, movie theater and over two dozen restaurants and nightclubs, give locals and tourists even more reason to venture Downtown and experience that city lifestyle.
 The expansion of Ballpark Village next to Busch Stadium includes a number of new restaurants and high-rise condos overlooking the ballpark.
 Improvements made to Kiener Plaza Park, the addition of City Garden, renovations to the Gateway Arch grounds and the Old Courthouse have put a fresh face on the City in an attempt to attract more visitors, residents, conventions, special events and new businesses.

-Downtown St. Louis now ranks #1 in highest crime volume among all St. Louis City neighborhoods.
-By comparison, Downtown had seven times more crime than St. Louis Hills in 2022.
+Downtown St. Louis now ranks #1 in crime volume among all St. Louis City neighborhoods.
+In 2022, downtown St. Louis crime level was seven times higher than the quiet St. Louis Hills on the outer edge of the city’s SW border.

 Did you Know?
 The City of St. Louis has 108 public parks.
-Forest Park being the largest with approximately 1,325 acres and drawing 12 million visitors annually.
+Forest Park being the largest with approximately 1,325 acres and draws 12 million visitors a year.

-SOUTH CITY Shifting away from the Downtown area, South St. Louis City has some unique offerings of its own, like The Hill neighborhood, a modest, tightly-knit Italian community with plenty of family-owned bakeries, Italian food markets, shops and some of the best Italian restaurants in the country.
-The is the same working-class neighborhood that birthed the Yankees Yogi Berra and the Cardinals Joe Garagiola.
+SOUTH CITY Shifting away from the Downtown area, South St. Louis City has many unique offerings of its own.
+Case in point, The Hill neighborhood, a modest, tightly-knit Italian community with plenty of family-owned bakeries, Italian food markets, shops and some of the best Italian restaurants in the country.
+This is the same working-class neighborhood that gave birth to the Yankees’ “It ain’t over till it’s over” Yogi Berra and the Cardinals’ Joe Garagiola.

-Down the street from The Hill is the Missouri Botanical Garden and Tower Grove Park, adjacent to the historic Shaw, Tower Grove East and Tower Grove South neighborhoods.
-Another area of St. Louis City that has experienced a positive transformation in recent years with the launching of new trendy ethnic restaurants, bars and shops.
-All of which has succeeded in attracting lots of visitors and new residents, which in turn has attracted, like moths to a flame, ne’re-do-wells and hoodlums responsible for the spike in shootings, assaults, robberies, drug activity and stolen vehicles over the last several years.
-What can you say, it’s life in the City.
+Just a few blocks from The Hill is the Missouri Botanical Garden and Tower Grove Park, adjacent to the historic Shaw, Tower Grove East and Tower Grove South neighborhoods.
+Another area of St. Louis City that has experienced a positive transformation in recent years with the launch of new trendy ethnic restaurants, bars and shops.
+All of which has succeeded in attracting lots of visitors and new residents, which in turn, has also attracted criminals responsible for the spike in shootings, assaults, robberies, drug activity and stolen vehicles over the last several years.

 Did you Know?
-Based on percentage of population, St. Louis City ranks 8th on the list of U.S. cities with the highest number of millionaires.
+Based on population percentage, St. Louis City ranks 8th on the list of U.S. cities with the highest number of millionaires.

-As mentioned before though, these neighborhoods are not without crime, and ironically, many of them border poor, high-crime neighborhoods.
+As mentioned before though, these neighborhoods are not without crime and, ironically, many of them border the poorest neighborhoods where crime is a way of daily life.

 Did you Know?
 20% of St. Louis City residents live below the poverty level.
 Down from 27% between 2010-2014.

 NORTH CITY North St. Louis City is only a short car ride from many of the richer St. Louis City neighborhoods, but it might as well be lightyears away.
-The Northside, as locals collectively refer to these struggling neighborhoods—Hyde Park, Carr Square, St. Louis Place, Jeff-Vander-Lou, O’Fallon, Kingsway East, among others, is akin to a survivalist training ground.
-Devastated by decades of poverty, neglect and vandalism, this area of St. Louis City has the highest concentration of violent crimes, including murders, rampant drug activity and assaults.
+Many areas of the Northside, as locals collectively refer to struggling neighborhoods like Hyde Park, Carr Square, St. Louis Place, Jeff-Vander-Lou, O’Fallon, Kingsway East, among others, have some of the highest crime rates in the city.
+But in neighborhoods like Hyde Park, residents are very involved in community events and programs that help keep the neighborhood an attractive area for some folks to call home.

-Driving along Martin Luther King Drive and St. Louis Avenue in North City is like traveling through a third-world country, passing block after block of crumbling brick homes, boarded-up businesses clad in chain link fencing and acres of trash-strewn, weed-choked vacant lots.
+But driving along Martin Luther King Drive and St. Louis Avenue in North City travelers are treated to block after block of crumbling brick homes, boarded-up businesses clad in chain link fencing and acres of trash-strewn, weed-choked vacant lots.

 Did You Know?
-The City of St. Louis has an inventory of 10,039 vacant homes and businesses and 14,309 neglected vacant lots.
+The City of St. Louis has 10,039 vacant homes and businesses and 14,309 neglected vacant lots.
 (STL Vacancy Collaboration).

 The reason for this was to help illustrate exactly how much actual crime took place in each neighborhood listed below.
-Since crime “rates” can be hard to grasp and visualize, we thought crime volume really told a better story about each neighborhood.
+Since crime “rates” can be hard to grasp and visualize, for all the reasons mentioned earlier, we thought crime incident volume really told a better story about each neighborhood.

 But to satisfy those who prefer rates, we have included two primary crime rate statistics for each St. Louis City neighborhood—murders and total crimes (personal and property combined).
 These rates are based on per a capita population scale of 100,000.

-You will quickly notice that crime rates do not always match crime volume.
-This is because, as discussed above, crime rates are dependent on the size of the population they are measured against.
+You will quickly notice that crime rates do not match crime volume.
+This is because, as discussed above, crime rates are dependent on the size of the population being measured.

 On the other hand, the Kingsway East neighborhood recorded far more murders than Old North St. Louis, or any other St. Louis City neighborhood for that matter, with 12 murders in 2022.
 (Baden, Dutchtown and Wells-Goodfellow recorded 10 homicides each.)
-But because Kingsway East also had a similar number of total crimes reported, 591, that number measured against a larger neighborhood residential population of 2,502 , and Kingsway East actually posted a total crime rate (not murder rate) of 23.62, ten points lower than Old North St. Louis, but their total crime volume was almost identical.
-(Kingsway East murder rate, 497.61).
+But because Kingsway East also had a similar number of total crimes reported, 591, and that number measured against a higher residential population of 2,502 , the total crime rate (not murder rate) was 236.21, ten points lower than Old North St. Louis.
+This, even though total crime incidents in Kingsway East was almost identical to Old North St. Louis.
+(Kingsway East’s murder rate was 4.79).
+Again, using a 1,000 per capita calculation.

-The randomness of crimes, including murders, also plays a factor when gauging how safe or dangerous a St. Louis City neighborhood may be.
-Even though murder rates are based on the local neighborhood’s residential population size, a large percentage of murders are transient in nature: the victim is often from a different neighborhood and so is the killer.
-They were both just “passing through” but collided, violently.
-Regardless of the circumstances though, that reported murder is still attributed to the neighborhood it occurred.
+The randomness of crimes, including murders, also plays a factor when determining how safe or dangerous a St. Louis City neighborhood may be.
+Even though murder rates are based on a measurement involving the local neighborhood’s permanent residential population size, a large percentage of murders are transient in nature.
+Victims are often from a different neighborhood and so is the perpetrator.
+They were both just “passing through,” but the police report places the scene of the crime in the particular neighborhood in which the actual murder occurred.
+So regardless of the circumstances of the murder, each one is attributed to the neighborhood in which it took place.

-Poverty, lack of jobs, minimal upward personal growth opportunities, lower education levels, absence of two-parent households, lack of parental oversite and community bonding and outreach, drugs, easy illegal opportunities valued over full-time employment and personal responsibility, laziness, a false sense of entitlement, lack of respect for other people’s property and the value of human life.
+Poorer neighborhoods can be a breading ground for crime for a variety of reasons: Chronic poverty, lack of jobs, minimal upward personal growth opportunities, lower education levels, lack of community bonding and outreach, vacant houses, rampant drug usage and drug dealing, easily obtainable firearms, peer pressure, a negative perception of self, as well as, by some, a lack of respect for other people’s property and the value of human life.
 These can all help drive crime activity.

 Many Crimes Go Unreported

-There is no way of knowing the exact percentage of crimes that go unreported in the City of St. Louis each year, but based on the percentages above, it is clear that a large number of crimes never make it in public crime files.
+There is no way of knowing the exact percentage of crimes that go unreported in the City of St. Louis each year, but based on the percentages above, it is clear that a large number of crimes may never make it into a police report.

 Top Ten Most Dangerous St. Louis Neighborhoods